e30chris/e30chris.github.io/source/_posts/2014-06-16-installing-ansible.markdown

 To upgrade Ansible just go back into the AnsibleController directory and use git to get the latest.

 You are now setup to run Ansible from the Controller.
+Because the inventory file is inside the playbook dir or ~/Codestuff/ansibles/ansible_hosts it will not get overwritten if you change the AnsibleController dir.

 Push some SSH public keys and start pushing playbooks!